conda/conda/docs/source/build.rst

     # in build.sh (and similarly in bld.bat).
 This assumes the source is
     # shipped alongside the recipe in src.

+    build:
       # The build number should be incremented for new builds of the same version
-    build:            # (optional)
-      number: 1       # (optional, defaults to 0)
+      number: 1       # (defaults to 0)
-      string: abc     # (optional, defaults to default conda build string plus the build number)
+      string: abc     # (defaults to default conda build string plus the build number)

-    # optional Python entry points
+      # Optional Python entry points
       entry_points:
+        # This creates an entry point named bsdiff4 that calls bsdiff4.main_bsdiff4()
         - bsdiff4 = bsdiff4.cli:main_bsdiff4
         - bspatch4 = bsdiff4.cli:main_bspatch4

+      # If osx_is_app is set, entry points will use python.app instead of python in Mac OS X
+      osx_is_app: yes # (defaults to no)

+      # See the features section below for more information on features

+      # Defines what features a package has
+      features:
+        - feature1

+      # Indicates that installing this package should enable (track) the given
+      # features.
+A package does not need to have a feature to track it.
+      track_features:
+        - feature2

+      # Preserve the Python egg directory.
+This is needed for some packages
+      # that use setuptools specific features.
+      preserve_egg_dir: yes # (default no)

+      # Don't install a package with softlinks.
+If hard links are not possible
+      # and this is set, the package will be installed via copying.
+      no_softlink: yes # (default no)

+      # Used instead of build.sh or bld.bat.
+For short build scripts, this can
+      # be more convenient.
+You may need to use selectors (see below) to use
+      # different scripts for different platforms.
+      script: python setup.py install

-    # the build and runtime requirements:
+    # the build and runtime requirements.
+Dependencies of these requirements
+    # are included automatically.
-    requirements:     # (optional)
+    requirements:
+      # Packages required to build the package. python and numpy must be
+      # listed explicitly if they are required.
       build:
         - python
+      # Packages required to run the package.
+They will be installed
+      # automatically whenever the package is installed.
       run:
         - python
+      # Packages that conflict with the given package.
+Conda will not allow
+      # installing them both at the same time.
+      conflicts:
+        - package

-    test:             # (optional)
+    test:
       # files which are copied from the recipe into the (temporary) test
       # directory which are needed during testing
       files:
         - test-data.txt
-    # in addition to the run-time requirements, we can specify requirements
+      # in addition to the run-time requirements, you can specify requirements
-    # needed during testing
+      # needed during testing.
+The run time requirements specified above are
+      # included automatically.
       requires:
         - nose
       # commands we want to make sure they work, which are expected to get
       # installed by the package
       commands:
         - bsdiff4 -h
         - bspatch4 -h
       # Python imports
       imports:
         - bsdiff4

       # The script run_test.py will be run automatically if it is part of the
       # recipe

-    about:            # (optional)
+    about:
       home: https://github.com/ilanschnell/bsdiff4
       license: BSD
+      description: binary diff and patch using the BSDIFF4-format

 .. _build-version-spec: